The Housemaid (2010 film)

-The Housemaid is a 2010 South Korean dark comedy erotic psychological thriller film directed by Im Sang-soo.
+The Housemaid is a 2010 South Korean erotic psychological thriller film directed by Im Sang-soo.
 The story focuses on Eun-yi, played by Jeon Do-yeon, who becomes involved in a destructive love triangle while working as a housemaid for an upper-class family.
 Other cast members include Lee Jung-jae, Youn Yuh-jung and Seo Woo.
 The film is a remake of Kim Ki-young's 1960 film of the same name.
 It competed for the Palme d'Or at the 2010 Cannes Film Festival.

 Plot

 The film opens with a bustling city street, where a young woman commits suicide by jumping from a building ledge.
 Eun-yi, who works in a restaurant, persuades her coworker and roommate to drive her to the scene of the suicide, and she stands distraught over the chalk outline where the woman's body had lain.
 The next morning, an older woman named Byeong-sik visits her small apartment and later expresses interest in giving her a job.

 Eun-yi is hired as an au pair for Hae-ra, who is pregnant with twins, and her rich husband Hoon.
 Eun-yi's primary task is watching the couple's young daughter, Nami.
 Eun-yi is eager to connect with Nami, who gradually warms to her.
 Hoon begins to secretly flirt with Eun-yi, enticing her with glasses of wine and his piano playing, and they eventually begin a sexual relationship.
 Despite the affair, Eun-yi is still warm and friendly to Hoon's oblivious wife, Hae-ra; she even expresses enthusiasm and delight at the progress of Hae-ra's pregnancy.

 Byeong-sik, aka "Miss Cho" (the other live-in maid, originally Hae-ra's childhood maid), witnesses Eun-yi and Hoon having sex.
 She tries to subtly pry details from Eun-yi, but Eun-yi brushes her off casually.
 Later, Miss Cho reveals her suspicion that Eun-yi is pregnant to Hae-ra's mother, Mi-hee.
 Mi-hee then visits the family and stages an "accident," resulting in Eun-yi falling from a ladder positioned at the top of a set of stairs.
 Dangling from a chandelier, Eun-yi begs Mi-hee to pull her over the railing.
 She does not oblige, and Eun-yi falls.
 Suffering only a concussion, Eun-yi spends the night in the hospital.
 During her stay, she learns that she is pregnant and contemplates abortion.
 Meanwhile, the affair is revealed to Hae-ra.